 Give Them Toys

 This should be one of the first lines of defense for entertaining your dog.
 A simple kong toy or rawhide bone can often keep them occupied for hours as they chew happily.

 TIP: Fill a Kong toy up with treats and your dog will chew at it for hours trying to get at the treats inside.

 Last Resort – Crating Your Dog

-If you have tried other methods but you truly have a difficult mutt on your hands then the only solution left would be to lock them in a crate while you’re gone, not for too long obviously.
+If you have tried other methods but you truly have a difficult mutt on your hands then the only solution left would be to lock them in a high quality crate while you’re gone, not for too long obviously.